School Terms and Conditions

 c. meet appropriate standards of care;

-d. comply with the ASC Anti-Doping Policy and any other applicable anti-doping policy;
+d. comply with the Sport Australia Anti-Doping Policy and any other applicable anti-doping policy;

 e. comply with all applicable policies of the School, NSO and Organisation;